Which Are Safer? IP vs DVR Security Camera Systems

 So today in this particular post, we want to discuss in excruciating detail, all you need to know regarding the level of security in DVR and IP security camera systems.
 Read on and enhance your knowledge.

 What is the difference between DVR and IP security systems?

 It is imperative to note that there are two major differences between the two; how the cameras and the recorder communicate with each other and the type of cameras each system uses.

 So if you have two cameras each having its IP address and a computer connected to your system known as NVR, the computer communicates to both cameras separately, identifying each one by its specific IP address.
 Bearing in mind that each camera has its unique IP address, the network video recorder knows what image came from what camera and stores them in an organized manner.
 The two cameras all connect to an Ethernet source.

 On the other hand, a DVR system functions by having the cameras attached to the recorder by coaxial cables.
 The DVR is itself a computer and has a unique card inside it known as a video capture card.
 This particular card has a single distinct connector for each and every camera.
 Typically, this is how it manages to identify what particular video came from which camera.
 The video card receives the analog signal from the cameras and converts it into a digital signal.
 The digital format is what gets recorded to the hard drive.

 Now, what camera system in more secure than the other?

 First and foremost, you should know that just like any other computer network, an IP system has similar issues.
 Any failure in your system can potentially disorient all our NVR and cameras.
-On the other hand, the cameras in a DVR system each have a somewhat direct connection, and this means that failure is usually limited to individual cameras.
 But, this doesn’t entirely imply that DVRs cannot fail and bring down the whole system.
 But the chances are lower.
 Again, a DVR system requires very minimal maintenance so as to keep it functioning.